- About us

 On this page:

-• How can I request a visa label?
+• What if I still need a visa label?

 From 1 October 2012, you no longer need a visa label in your passport to travel to Australia and the Ministry of Public Security have confirmed that Chinese and other nationals in the People’s Republic of China who have been granted an Australian visa without a visa label affixed in their passport will be allowed to depart China in the following circumstances: